Ireland miss out despite win over Dutch

 The Irish will secure a spot at next year's final qualifying tournament if they remain - as they currently are - the top-ranked of the non-qualified teams following next month's African qualifier.

-Zimbabwe will be the favourites in that tournament and if they clinch victory, the Irish will almost certainly secure passage to the final qualifiers.
+Zimbabwe will be the favourites in that tournament and if they clinch victory, the Irish will almost certainly secure passage to the final Qualifier.

 The T20 World Cup will take place in South Africa in February 2023.